Searching Your Library

 "machine learning"

-This matches the literal string "machine learning" rather than bookmarks that happen to contain both words separately.
+This matches the literal string "machine learning" rather than pages that happen to contain both words separately.

 Filter operators